grislyeye/three-meet/pages/classes/cunning.md

 <header>

-## Rogue
+## Sneak

 <p class="subheading">Archetype</p>

 </header>

-You play fast and dirty, hiding in shadows and darting out to attack.
+You play fast and deadly, hiding in shadows and darting out to attack.

 | Level | Features |
 | ----  | - |